 In this guide, I walk you through the major steps involved in getting a computer to boot.

 BIOS is an acronym for Basic Input/Output System.
-When a computer is turned on, the BIOS is the first program to run, checking to see if the hardware is present and working.
+When you turn a computer on, the BIOS is the first program to run, checking to see if the hardware is present and working.
 Bios does its integrity test of the hardware or program by performing a Power On Self Test (POST).

-When BIOS grants control to the boot loader program, the program will be loaded into memory.
+When BIOS grants control to the boot loader program, the program will load into memory.

 So, at this stage, we are here: BIOS---> POST----> MBR bootloader